Last updated on March 9, 2022

 I also got to celebrate some small milestones along the way.
 After less than two months of running my blog, I received some great news.
 I got invited to attend the biggest Polish festival for female creators and influencers.
 I had to reread that email a couple of times just to make sure my eyes didn’t fail me.
 Being surrounded by so many inspirational women gave me a much-needed boost.
 I left with some practical knowledge and inspiration to get my butt in gear.

 But that’s not all, as December brought two more surprises.
 First, I bagged my very first brand collaboration.
 Then, Christmas Eve saw a record number of users on my blog.
 I can’t thank you all enough and I promise I’m just getting started!

 A big part of the reason why I deemed 2017 one of the best (if not the best) years of my life was the fact that I got to travel to many incredible destinations that I could previously only dream of.
 2019 was definitely a close contender as I explored Europe and North America with my best friend and my boyfriend.

 I held off travelling until March, but once I started, I couldn’t stay in one place for too long.
 I went to Warsaw to sort out my American visa and saw Florence and the Machine in Łódź.
 At the end of the month, I visited the beautiful city of Vienna.
 During my time there, I developed a deep fondness for Kaiserschmarrn and took advantage of the world-famous coffee culture.

 Then, summer came and I was on the road again.
 In June, I went to Kraków to visit one of my closest friends and we had a wonderful time together.
 I also got to visit a bunch of local Polish cities.
-In August, it was time for a reunion with my beloved city of London.
-I attended the Dior exhibition and went shopping in the brand new Covent Garden Boots store.
+In August, it was time for a reunion with my beloved city of London where I attended the Dior exhibition.
 Most importantly, I got to celebrate my best friend’s birthday before she went home to Australia.